LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

   * ``RAJA::statement::CudaSyncThreads`` provides CUDA '__syncthreads' barrier; a similar thread barrier for OpenMP will be added soon.
   * ``RAJA::statement::Hyperplane< ArgId, HpExecPolicy, ArgList<...>, ExecPolicy, EnclosedStatements >`` provides a hyperplane iteration pattern over multiple indices.
   * ``RAJA::statement::SetShmemWindow< EnclosedStatements >`` sets a window into a shared memory buffer for loops described by 'EnclosedStatements'.
-  * ``RAJA::statement::Tile< ArgId, TilePolicy, ExecPolicy, EnclosedStatements >`` creates tiling (or cache blocking) of outer loop associated with kernel iteration space with tuple index 'ArgId' for inner loops described by 'EnclosedStatements' using given 'TilePolicy' (e.g., fixed tile size) and 'ExecPolicy' execution policy
+  * ``RAJA::statement::Tile< ArgId, TilePolicy, ExecPolicy, EnclosedStatements >`` creates tiling (or cache blocking) of outer loop associated with kernel iteration space with tuple index 'ArgId' for inner loops described by 'EnclosedStatements' using given 'TilePolicy' (e.g., fixed tile size) and 'ExecPolicy' execution policy.

+Various examples that illustrate the use of these statement types can be found in :ref:`complex_loops-label`.